prismformore/Multi-Task-Transformer/README.md

 # :sunglasses: Demo

 [![Watch the video](davis_shot.jpg)](https://youtu.be/XxSZUkknHII)
 To qualitatively demonstrate the powerful performance and generalization ability of our multi-task model *InvPT*, we further examine its multi-task prediction performance  for dense scene understanding in the new scenes.
-Specifically, we train InvPT on PASCAL-Context dataset (with 4,998 training image) and generate prediction results of the video frames in [DAVIS](https://davischallenge.org/) dataset without any fine-tuning.
-InvPT yields good performance on new dataset with distinct data distribution.
+Specifically, we train InvPT on PASCAL-Context dataset (with 4,998 training images) and generate prediction results of the video frames in [DAVIS](https://davischallenge.org/) dataset without any fine-tuning.
+InvPT yields good performance on the new dataset with distinct data distribution.
 **Watch the demo [here](https://youtu.be/XxSZUkknHII)!**

 # :grinning: Train your **InvPT**!